xrdocs-staging/8000/_blogs/Cisco-8000-QOS-architecture.md

 -	Some of the VOQs in SMS are experiencing congestion
--	Congested VOQs get evicted to HBM and additional queue depth get applied to the VOQ while in HBM o	Depth of queue depends on the user configured values in the respective class of traffic, default is 6msec if there is no explicit user configured queue limit
+-	Congested VOQs get evicted to HBM and additional queue depth get applied to the VOQ while in HBM
+- Depth of queue depends on the user configured values in the respective class of traffic, default is 6msec if there is no explicit user configured queue limit
 -	HBM start filling as more and more VOQs experience congestion simultaneously

 *What happens after all buffers in HBM get filled up??*  Lets see,